Najee Harris Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In his single career matchup against them, Harris put up 91 rushing yards against the Browns, 18.5 more than his over/under in Monday's game.
+- In his one career matchup against them, Harris recorded 91 rushing yards against the Browns, 19.5 more than his over/under in Monday's game.

 - Harris ran for a touchdown in that outing against the Browns.

-- Allowing 105.9 rushing yards per game, the Browns have the 10th-ranked run defense in the NFL.

-- Harris and the Steelers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).
+- The Steelers are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).

 Recent Performances

-- Against the Chiefs last week, Harris rushed 19 times for 93 yards (4.9 yards per carry).
+- In last week's matchup with the Chiefs, Harris rushed for 93 yards on 19 carries (averaging 4.9 yards per attempt).

-- Over his last three games, Harris has run for 205 yards on 51 carries (68.3 ypg), with one touchdown.
+- Over his last three outings, Harris has run for 205 yards on 51 carries (68.3 ypg), with one touchdown.

 Harris' Pittsburgh Teammates